BradleyCodeU/bradleycodeu.github.io/_wd/objects/WebGLGamev1.md

 - ellipsoid()
 - torus()

-Add 5 or more of each shape to your game (a total of 15 shapes or more).
-Search the p5js reference (Links to an external site.) if you need help with using these shapes.
+Add 5 or more of your selected shapes to your game (a total of 15 shapes or more).
+Search the [p5js reference](https://p5js.org/reference/) if you need help with using these shapes.

 Each shape MUST have: